COSI-Lab/meeting-minutes/_posts/2016-11-16-Meeting-Minutes.md

 Bobby suggests purging the second floor to allow the possible asbestos abatement process to be as easy as possible.
 We agree to keep anything useful, anything neat and anything memorable, but also agree to talk to Jeanna first.

 ## Hack Potsdam Budget idea
-Mike discusses collaborating with SUNY Potsdam to put on a hack Potsdam in the student center, however he wants to contribute to the event using the lab budget.
+Mike discusses our collaboration with SUNY Potsdam to put on Hack Potsdam in the student center next march, and we discussed possibly using the lab budget to help pay for food.

-##Floor 2 Ethernet
+## Floor 2 Ethernet
 Jared brings up buying an Ethernet cable to bring the Internet to the second floor.

 # Lightning Talk